 When you work from home, particularly in your own business, be prepared to play lots of catch up when things like this happen.

-You’re stretched thin
+Being stretched thin

-Finding the balance is difficult and you will naturally find yourself saying yes to everything to keep everyone happy, but then trying to fit it all in.
+Finding the balance is difficult, and you will naturally find yourself saying yes to everything to keep everyone happy, but then trying to fit it all in.
 We all know what this leads to, overwhelm, and it’s not healthy.

 Working in your own business from home requires setting clear goals for your business and family life, setting boundaries and being very strict with your time.
 It also means being creative with where you work.
 Indoor play centres that have free WiFi and coffee are often my ‘go-to’ place if I need to work and I’ve got kids in tow.

 Yes, all workplaces have distractions, but not young children who crave attention, are hungry, thirsty, making noise or trying to climb something they shouldn’t be.
 Having to stop what you’re doing to attend to these distractions can end up being counterproductive and also very hard to ignore.